 - occupy one main property and other additional properties providing those additional properties each have rateable values of no more than £2,899.

 - The rateable value of a single property or the aggregate total value of all the properties must not more than 19,999 (or £27,999 within Greater London).

 For those businesses that take on an additional property which would normally have meant the loss of small business rate relief, you may be able to continue to be in receipt of the relief for a period of 12 months (from the date the additional property is taken on).

 If there is a change that could affect the entitlement to relief, you must let us know.
-You need to inform us within four weeks starting on the day after the charge occurred.
+You need to inform us within four weeks of the change occurring.